sebapersson/petab_sciml/docs/src/format.md

 ## Neural Network Model Format

+The neural network model format is flexible, so data-driven models can be provided in any format supported by individual tools (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
+In addition, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into a suitable format by any tool that supports the standard.
+The model format is flexible because even though the YAML format can accommodate many architectures, some architectures are likely to be difficult to represent in it.
+However, whenever possible, we recommend using the YAML format to facilitate model exchange across different software.

+Regardless of the model format, to be compatible with the PEtab SciML format a neural network model must include two main parts:

+- **layers**: A constructor that defines the network layers, each with a unique ID.
+- **forward**: A forward pass function that, given inputs, specifies the order of layer calls and any activation functions used.

+## YAML file format

 **TODO:** Dilan, I will need some help from you here, link the scheme?

-Neural network models are provided as separate YAML files, and each tool supporting the extension is responsible for importing this file into a suitable format.
-A neural network YAML file has two main sections:

-- **layers**: Defines the neural network layers, each with a unique ID.
-The layer names and argument syntax follow PyTorch conventions.
-- **forward**: Describes the forward pass, specifying the order of layer calls and any applied activation functions.

-Although network YAML files can be manually written, the recommended approach is to define a PyTorch `nn.Module` whose constructor sets up the layers and whose `forward` method specifies how they are invoked.
+The `petab_sciml` library provides a YAML file format for neural network model exchange, where layer names and argument syntax follow PyTorch conventions.
+Although the YAML files can be written manually, the recommended approach is to define a PyTorch `nn.Module`—using the constructor to set up the layers and the `forward` method to specify how they are invoked.
 For example, a simple feed-forward network can be defined as:

 ```python
 class Net(nn.Module):